 As I write this, it is now June 2020 and we have survived the cash flow crisis of our business.
-It was not always clear that we were going to make the business survive, but we stuck together and go through it.
-We were fortunate to receive the PPP loan in April - helping us bridge the gap and make payroll in the most of uncertain times.
-We had crews of installers staying home for quarantine purposes after exposures to COVID 19, low work periods due to clients with onsite restrictions, as well as just plain lack of clients.
+It was not always clear that we were going to make the business survive, but we stuck together and got through it.
+We were fortunate to receive the PPP loan in April, helping us bridge the gap and make payroll in the most uncertain times.
+We had crews of installers staying home for quarantine purposes after exposures to COVID-19, low work periods due to clients with onsite restrictions, as well as lack of clients.
 Sales is starting to pick up, but it was incredibly slow for about 2 months.

 We found ourselves in a dilemma - do we pay installers to stay home and not work or risk losing them as employees?
 If we pay them to stay home, how long can the business support that decision?

-If we lost employees, we could risk not bouncing back after the stay at home order even when sales rebounded.
-Yet the installers needed to have a living wage, and most of them were hourly employees that needed something to put on their time sheets.
+If we lost employees, we could risk not bouncing back after the stay-at-home order when sales rebounded.
+Yet, the installers needed to have a living wage, and most of them were hourly employees that needed something to put on their time sheets.
 Our goal during the slow period was 30 hours per week, but we were only finding 15 hours for each installer.

 After testing the Interplay Learning software with one of our installers in May, we saw a new opportunity.
 Instead of being paid to stay home, installers could be paid to learn and grow as technicians.
 There are safety and electrical training sessions, helping some of our apprentices gain their skills in a more classroom setting.
 We had solved our dilemma - living wages could now be provided through work and training, not through staying at home.